The Saint (Simon Templar): Simon Templar

+Other recurring characters

 The Saint has many partners, though none last throughout the series.
 For the first half until the late 1940s, the most recurrent is Patricia Holm, his girlfriend, who was introduced in the first story, the 1928 novel Meet the Tiger, in which she shows herself a capable adventurer.
 Holm appeared erratically throughout the series, sometimes disappearing for books at a time.
 Templar and Holm lived together in a time when common-law relationships were uncommon and, in some areas, illegal.